-Although RAM's are requested, the applicant's proposal will result in significant improvement to the area.
-The Project is located between the Fashion/ Art Design District and North Federal Highway, which in concert with the development of Artsquare and planned improvements to the NE 3rd Street Corridor, would enhance and help revitalize the Regional Activity Center.
+Although RAM's are requested, the applicant's proposal will result in significant improvements to the property which will enhance the Foster Road Corridor.
 In staff's opinion, the proposed development will have a positive effect on the area and encourage redevelopment/reinvestment.
+As a result, staff does not object to approval by the City Commission of the requested redevelopment area modifications.